 Jaime: Okay, so if somebody wants to build a long-term business, though, too because that’s the thing, we’re looking for a long-term trajectory, and the hard thing about contractors is they can leave.

 Nathan: Yeah, I mean, there are long-term contractors.
 FreeeUp is very focused on having long-term contractors.
-I mean, if you think of a Amazon consultant that’s on my team, they’re not gonna just drop you after a while.
-They wanna be your consultant long term, so it really depends on what you’re looking at or what you’re trying to accomplish.
+I mean, if you think of an Amazon consultant that’s on the network, they’re not gonna just drop you after a while.
+They wanna be a consultant long term, so it really depends on what you’re looking at or what you’re trying to accomplish.

 I mean, contractors are definitely better for those short-term projects, but make sure you know what the contractor wants, what they’re looking for.
 I mean, you kinda answered the question that you asked me, what do you like for when hiring.
 I’m looking for someone that’s gonna be there long term.
 I wanna know that they’re not just gonna add extra clients and knock me off.
 If I have to get to an employee, that’s great, but at the same time, hiring someone as an employee doesn’t mean that they’re gonna be there long term.

 Jaime: Oh yeah, no kidding.
 They can leave too.